Evolving Dharma: Meditation, Buddhism, and the Next Generation of Enlightenment

 Michaelson own contemplative journey includes twelve years in the dharma, including several long-term vipassana retreats in the United States and Nepal, as well as a serious commitment to nondenominational Judaism, including twenty years of studying at teaching Kabbalah.
 He is affiliated with the Practical Dharma movement and the Contemplative Development Mapping Project, and has participated in the Mind and Life Institute, Wisdom 2.0, Buddhist Geeks, and other emerging dharma communities.
 Having taught at institutions from Kripalu to Burning Man, and at over two dozen university campuses around the country, Jay brings to his presentation of the dharma a contemporary sensibility, a critical, yet warm, perspective â€“ and hopefully, a sense of humor.

 Jay is also an accomplished scholar of religion who holds a PhD in Jewish Thought from Hebrew University of Jerusalem, a JD from Yale Law School, an MFA from Sarah Lawrence, and a BA from Columbia.
 He has held teaching positions at Yale University, City College, HarvardÂ Divinity School, and Boston University Law School, and has been a scholar-in-residence at over 100 institutions around the country.
 He is presently an advisor to the Varieties of Meditative Experience project at Brown University.

-Q and A With Author Jay Michaelson
+Q&A with Author Jay Michaelson

 What inspired you to writeÂ Evolving Dharma?